midhunkalarikkal/FullDomain/Notes/MongoDB.md

 -------
 - A query is a request for specific information or data from a database.
 - It is used to retrieve, filter, and manipulate data based on specific criteria.
-- Queries enable communication with a Database Management System (DBMS).
+- Queries enable communication in between databse and Database Management System (DBMS).
 - The purpose is to extract desired data efficiently.

 `fields`